kamitor/Value-Chain-Rebels/Key takeaways.md

 Glisos ad - pestisides
 Monzanto -
 It's been legal actions against this, but we now know that it is bad, causing cancer and bad for evironment. our president; said that they would ban pfas;
+Now you can't find it anymore but the consumers don't have access to it, but the farmers havn't changed, ultimately it doesnt matter. so my fear is here my skepticism if we look at these issue fromthe cosumer angle we will impact be minimal; We might come up with a solution that is too expensive for costumers. and B) not targeting Pfas with the

 Mira